 Well, to go along with the fans on one note, IT is really a very good, imaginative and original story.
 It also has a good build-up of suspense and very good characterization.
 The seven lead characters have indeed been painted vividly.
 It contains some great moments of storytelling too.
 But does that make IT the epic that the fans claim it to be?
 Sadly, no.

-For any horror story, the strength lies in the characterization of the horrifying villain and IT falls flat when King tends to explain what IT really is, when IT nears the climax.
+For any horror story, the strength lies in the characterization of the villain and IT falls flat when King tends to explain what IT really is, as the story nears its climax.
 Suddenly the build up so far into the story feels absurd owing to the fact that for something that powerful and ancient, IT acts extremely stupid.
-Also, most of the scenes of IT are not horrifying at the least and King tends to revolt the reader not by masterful storytelling but often by forced vulgarity.
+Also, most of the scenes of IT are not horrifying at the least and the fact that King tends to revolt the reader not by masterful storytelling but often by forced vulgarity is detrimental too.

 IT is a great example for why writers need editors.
 Sure, there is potential and talent and the skeleton of what could have been a truly horrifying story with a haunting villain, but that gets lost beneath the unnecessary details and the sheer length of this book.
 Had it been shorter and up to the point, it could have been the epic the fans claim it to be.
 The book rather reads like a vivid childhood drama with really good characters but for an ill defined villain who mostly fails to deliver the horror that the story promises.

 Even with all its misgivings, IT is a wonderful read.
 If only you have the patience to wade through the slow parts, you can find some very good characters, memorable writing and a good story.
-But not a great one as it might have turned out.
+But not as great as it could have turned out to be.